Coalition crisis: ÖVP presents SPÖ with insurmountable hurdles!

 SPÖ und ÖVP im Streit über Steuern: Koalitionsgespräche stocken, Fristen bis 12.
 Dezember für Lösungen.
 Wer trägt die Lasten?

-SPÖ and ÖVP in the dispute over taxes: Stock coalition talks, deadlines until December 12th for solutions.
-Who wears the loads?
-(Symbolbild/DNAT)
+SPÖ and ÖVP in a dispute over taxes: coalition talks stall, deadline until December 12th for solutions.
+Who bears the burden?

 Coalition crisis: ÖVP presents SPÖ with insurmountable hurdles!

-The tense situation is tightened by the upcoming deadlines, because by December 12th, all subgroups must have taken on at least once.
-According to the information from Kleine Zeitung , Nehammer threatened in the event of persistent SPÖ claims, which increases the pressure on both sides enormously.
-BABLER demands increased participation in budget consolidation from the wealthy citizens who have benefited from tax relief.
-"A wave of bankruptcy rolls up," he warns, while emphasizing at the same time, the SPÖ wool rule, but not at any price.
+The tense situation is made worse by the upcoming deadlines, as all subgroups must have met at least once by December 12th.
+According to the information from Small newspaper Nehammer threatened to break off the negotiations in the event of persistent SPÖ demands, which would enormously increase the pressure on both sides.
+Babler is demanding increased participation in budget consolidation from wealthy citizens who have benefited from tax breaks.
+“A wave of bankruptcies is coming,” he warns, while at the same time emphasizing that the SPÖ wants to govern, but not at any price.

 The conflict is further fueled by personal demands and ideological differences.
-BABLER criticized the NEOS for cutting plans in the media sector, while Nehammer and his negotiating partners stick to an expenditure brake.
-So far, the negotiations have only proven to be productive in some areas, but in others the topics are traffic jam.
-The SPÖ has the task of strengthening its positions, but cannot progress without compromise.
+Babler criticized the Neos for cuts in the media sector, while Nehammer and his negotiating partners are sticking to a spending brake.
+So far, the negotiations have only proven productive in some areas, but in others the issues are piling up.
+The SPÖ has the task of strengthening its positions, but cannot move forward without compromises.

-Some insiders are concerned about the course of the talks, since the dynamics of the previous coalition negotiations arouse memories of previous failed commissions.
-However, Nehammer remains optimistic: "Of course it flashes in some negotiating groups.
-Different ideological approaches collide", as he found in Standard .
-For the ÖVP, it remains of crucial importance not to violate its election promises regarding tax increases.
+Some insiders are concerned about the progress of the talks, as the dynamics of the coalition negotiations so far bring back memories of previous failed commissions.
+However, Nehammer remains optimistic: "Of course there are flashes in some negotiating groups.
+Different ideological approaches collide," as he said in the standard stated.
+It remains crucial for the ÖVP not to violate its election promises regarding tax increases.